nullpomino/nullpomino/readme_en.txt

 	SPRINT:		Try to get 150 points as fast as you can.
 Can you do it in 8 lines?
 	ULTRA:		Get as many points as you can in 3 minutes.
 	Best effect can be achieved if you use "SQUARE" rule.

+DIG CHALLENGE
+	Try to survive against the tide of rising blocks!
+Send as many lines as you can.
+	There are two different game types.
+	NORMAL:		Rising blocks wait until you place your piece, but can build up.
+	REALTIME:	Blocks will rise no matter what when the meter runs down.

 RETRO MARATHON
 	A classic game that takes you to the nostalgic feeling.